-“Well, we broke in about the same time.
-I was back here wrestling in Hawaii and I had been wrestling in Vancouver and Portland, I hadn’t been in the business more than a year and Frankie Laine was breaking in Jimmy so that’s where we became familiar with one another.
-So yeah it was easy to communicate.
-Polynesians, we work for each other and want to see each other both get over.”
+"Well, we broke in about the same time.
+I was back here wrestling in Hawaii, and I had been wrestling in Vancouver and Portland.
+I hadn’t been in the business for more than a year, and Frankie Laine was breaking in Jimmy, so that’s where we became familiar with one another.
+So yeah, it was easy to communicate.
+Polynesians, we work for each other and want to see each other both get over."

 Snuka, of course, couldn’t keep up with Muraco on the microphone.
 Here’s how he responded to Muraco’s taunts to start their feud:

-The rivalry culminated in a cage match for the Intercontinental title at Madison Square Garden on October 17, 1983.
+Their rivalry culminated in a cage match for the Intercontinental title at Madison Square Garden on October 17, 1983.
 You’ve heard superstars talk about the match, of course.
+We talk about it, too.
 This is where Snuka leaped from atop the cage and finally landed the big Superfly splash.
 Future WWE Hall of Famer Mick Foley was in the crowd that night as a fan.
 So were Tommy Dreamer and several other young people who would go on to become wrestling superstars.

-But here’s the important part that no one talks about: Muraco retained the Intercontinental title, and he did it in a very similar fashion to how Brock Lesnar retained the Universal title against Roman Reigns at the Greatest Royal Rumble.
+But here’s the important part that no one talks about: Muraco retained the Intercontinental title.
+He did it very similar to how Brock Lesnar retained the Universal title against Roman Reigns at the Greatest Royal Rumble.
 Muraco took a beating for much of the match, selling Snuka’s offense.
 Both men were battered by the end–an ending that came when Snuka head-butted Muraco into the corner near the cage door and then hit the ropes to deliver a flying headbutt.
-Muraco bumped backward over the top rope, out the opened cage door, and down the steps to the floor, “winning” by a fluke and retaining his title.
+Muraco bumped backward over the top rope, out the opened cage door, and down the steps to the floor, "winning" by a fluke and retaining his title.

-Watch the classic Don Muraco versus Jimmy “Superfly” Snuka steel cage match from MSG in its entirety below:
+Watch the Classic Don Muraco versus Jimmy "Superfly" Snuka Steel Cage Match From MSG in its Entirety: